-In our example program, the MILP places all state variables on $D_4$ , which is the optimal location as all packets to and from the protected subnet must flow through $D_4$ .
-Note that this is not obvious from the DNS-tunnel-detect code alone, but rather from its combination with assign-egress.
+In our example program, the MILP places all state variables on D4, which is the optimal location as all packets to and from the protected subnet must flow through D4.2 Note that this is not obvious from the DNS-tunnel-detect code alone, but rather from its combination with assign-egress.
 This highlights the fact that in SNAP, program components can be written in a modular way, while the compiler makes globally optimal decisions using information from all parts.
 The optimizer also decides forwarding paths between external ports.
-For instance, traffic from $I_1$ and $D_1$ will go through $C_1$ and $C_5$ to reach $D_4$ .
-The path from $I_2$ and $D_2$ to $D_4$ goes through $C_2$ and $C_6$ , and $D_3$ uses $C_5$ to reach $D_4$ .
+For instance, traffic from I_1 and D_1 will go through C_1 and C_5 to reach D_4 .
+The path from I_2 and D_2 to D_4 goes through C_2 and C_6 , and D_3 uses C_5 to reach D_4 .
 The paths between the rest of the ports are also determined by the MILP in a way that minimizes link utilization.
-The compiler takes state placement and routing results from the MILP, partitions the program's intermediate representation (xFDD) among switches, and generates rules for all stateless and stateful switches in the network.
-The rules are then pushed to the data plane by the controller.
+The compiler takes state placement and routing results from the MILP, partitions the program's intermediate representation (xFDD) among switches, and generates rules for the controller to push to all stateless and stateful switches in the network.

 Reacting to network events.
-The above phases only run if the operator wishes to change the OBS program that is running on the network.
-Once the program compiles, and to respond to network events such as failures or traffic matrix shifts, we use a simpler and much faster version of the MILP that given the current state placement, only re-optimizes for routing.
-Moreover, with state on the data plane, policy changes become considerably less frequent.
-This is because the policy, and consequently switch configurations, do not change upon changes to state.
+The above phases only run if the operator changes the OBS program.
+Once the program compiles, and to respond to network events such as failures or traffic shifts, we use a simpler and much faster version of the MILP that given the current state placement, only re-optimizes for routing.
+Moreover, with state on the data plane, policy changes become considerably less frequent because the policy, and consequently switch configurations, do not change upon changes to state.
 In DNS-tunnel-detect, for instance, attack detection and mitigation are both captured in the program itself, happen on the data plane, and therefore react rapidly to malicious activities in the network.
-This is in contrast to the case where all the state is on the controller.
-There, the policy needs to change and recompile multiple times both during detection and on mitigation, to reflect the state changes on the controller in the rules on the data plane.